List of Courage the Cowardly Dog characters: Twin Raccoons

 Twin Raccoons are two raccoon brothers who are revealed as bandits.
-They attack Courage and kidnap Muriel because they wanted her as a parent.
+They attack Courage and kidnap Muriel because they want her as a parent.
 Muriel feels pity on them and accepts them like her own adopted children.
 At the end of the episode, Muriel's place has been taken over by Eustace as a new parent.

-They reappear in "Farmer Hunter, Farmer Hunted" as audience members in the Hunt for Knowledge game show, however their names are "Hugo & Herman".
+They reappear in the episode "Farmer Hunter, Farmer Hunted" as audience members in the Hunt for Knowledge game show, however, their names are "Hugo & Herman".